journey

 VINEYARDS

-Like any agricultural ecosystem, vineyards can be susceptible to pests and disease.
-The pest control methods used in an Integrated Pest Management (IPM) approach enable us to protect our vines in a way which respects the local environment and with the least possible disruption to the vineyards’ delicate ecosystem and wildlife.
+Like any agricultural ecosystem, vineyards can be vulnerable to pests and disease.
+Our Integrated Pest Management (IPM) programme allows us to protect our vines while respecting the local environment and maintaining the delicate balance of the vineyard ecosystem and its wildlife.

-We never spray herbicides in our vineyards but use mechanical weeding in the growing season and a local flock of 25 Suffolk and Mule sheep over the winter.
-The sheep graze the vineyards keeping the grass short and removing weeds without compacting the earth or harming the vines.
+During the growing season we use mechanical weeding.
+In winter a local flock of 25 Suffolk and Mule sheep grazes between the rows, keeping grass short and managing weeds without compacting the soil or harming the vines.

-To balance soil nutrients and provide our vines with everything they need, we compost all grape marc post-harvest and utilise it across our estate vineyards along with natural chicken manure pellets.
+To support soil health and provide the vines with essential nutrients, we compost grape marc after harvest and apply it across the estate along with natural chicken-manure pellets.

 WINERY